Geshtinanna

 Geshtinanna was a Mesopotamian goddess best known due to her role in myths about the death of Dumuzi, her brother.
-It is not certain what functions did she fulfill in the Mesopotamian pantheon, though her association with the scribal arts and dream interpretation is well attested.
+It is not certain what functions she fulfilled in the Mesopotamian pantheon, though her association with the scribal arts and dream interpretation is well attested.
 She could serve as a scribe in the underworld, where according to the myth Inanna's Descent she had to reside for a half of each year in place of her brother.

-Evidence for the worship of Geshtinanna is mostly available from Early Dynastic state of Lagash, where she had her own cult center, Sagub.
+Evidence for the worship of Geshtinanna is mostly available from the Early Dynastic state of Lagash, where she had her own cult center, Sagub.
 She was also present in the pantheons of other cities, for example in Uruk and Tell al-Rimah.
 She ceased to be venerated after the Old Babylonian period, though even later on she was still mentioned in god lists and in literary texts, some of which were still copied during the period of Seleucid rule over Mesopotamia.

 Name

 The oldest writing of Geshtinanna's name was Amageshtin or Amageshtinanna, as attested in documents from Lagash from the Early Dynastic period.
 There is no agreement over whether Amageshtin was a shortened form of Amageshtinanna or if the suffix -anna was added to a pre-existing name, but Manfred Krebernik argues the latter is more likely, as Amageshtin is attested as an ordinary personal name in the Early Dynastic period.
 In later sources, the form "Geshtinanna" was the most commonly used one.
 It might have developed due to the prefix ama (Sumerian: "mother") being considered an epithet.
 In Emesal, a dialect of Sumerian, the name was rendered as Mutinanna.
-The conventional translation of the standard form of the name is "grapevine of heaven," though it is possible that the word geštin also had the metaphorical meaning "sweet" or "lovely."
+The conventional translation of the standard form of the name is "grapevine of heaven", though it is possible that the word geštin also had the metaphorical meaning "sweet" or "lovely".